Kycehhh/metacrafters-function-frontend/README.md

 ### Executing Program

-To use the Ethereum Counter DApp:
+To use the Car Dealership DApp:

 - Connect your MetaMask wallet to the DApp.
-- View the current contract balance stored on the smart contract.
+- View the list of cars available in the dealership.
-- Deposit funds by clicking the "Deposit" button.
+- Add new cars by providing the car model, price, and VIN.
-- Withdraw funds by clicking the "Withdraw" button (only available to the owner).
-- View contract details by clicking the "View Contract Details" button.
+- View details of a specific car by its index.

 ## Help